Event Experience Details

 - Pink Ribbon Banking card (show it at the Bank of America Extra Mile hospitality area in camp to receive extra pampering, including a hands-on massage)

-The following items should be carried with you in a waist pack while you’re on the route:
+The following items should be carried with you while you’re on the route:

 - Socks (to change into a fresh pair at the lunch stop)